TheAppsFirm/BuzdyAppFlutter/README.md

 - Track download progress with a progress bar
 - Manage saved videos from the **Saved Videos** screen
 - Save or delete videos and play them within the app
+- Select multiple saved videos to save or delete them all at once

 ## Getting Started